allegheny-computer-science-203-s2021/assessment/assessment.md

 * Creating and using a repository branch

-- None:
+- None: Never uses repository branches.
-- Inadequate:
+- Inadequate: Uses repository branches when they are not appropriate.
-- Adequate:
+- Adequate: Occasionally uses branches appropriately, but needs to use them more frequently.
-- Good:
+- Good: Demonstrates knowledge relating to the use of branches, but isn't perfect with their use.
-- Excellent:
+- Excellent: Always uses branches when appropriate, and uses them frequently.

 * Creating and using a repository fork